Antimicrobial regulation – USA

 - Address annual reporting, registration review and renewals

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

 TSG has a team of scientists and regulatory consultants who manage all aspects of product registration, lifecycle management and strategic planning with our customers.
-Key professionals working with antimicrobials, sanitizers and disinfectants include Lisa Amadio, Megan Priest, Erin Tesch and Abigail Wacek and in our state team Kelly Rahn, Alex Camacho, and Dean Moser.
+Key professionals working with antimicrobials, sanitizers and disinfectants include Lisa Amadio, Erin Tesch, Christine Greene, and Abigail Wacek and in our state team Kelly Rahn.

 Frequently asked questions